 BUT, don’t freak out about that 6 hour stint in the hot tub on holiday just yet!
 It’s frequent and prolonged exposures to heat is what will be detrimental for sperm health.

 Now that you know about what to avoid, do you want to know what you SHOULD be eating more of for couples trying to conceive?
-Apply to work with us to optimise your health, diet and body weight for conception and pregnancy.
-Virtual consultations are also available!
+Book a consult with us at The Dietologist to optimise your health, diet and body weight for conception and pregnancy.